Farsley Celtic F.C.: Ground

 The club moved to Throstle Nest in 1948.
-Following the club’s collapse into administration in 2009, Leeds City Council purchased the ground from the administrators and sold it to the owners of the new club, Farsley A.F.C., while retaining the adjoining sports hall and land proposed for new football pitches.
+Following the club's collapse into administration in 2009, Leeds City Council purchased the ground from the administrators and sold it to the owners of the new club, while retaining the adjoining sports hall and land proposed for new football pitches.
 The ground was renamed The Citadel in 2019.
+During the 2024–25 season Farsley were forced to play some home games at other stadiums including Bradford (Park Avenue)'s Horsfall Stadium and Buxton's the Silverlands due to issues with installing artificial turf at the stadium.